nopnop2002/esp-idf-video-snapshot/README.md

 Capture still images from a USB camera using ESP-IDF.

 This example demonstrates how to:
-- Capture still images from a USB camera using the USB Host UVC Dreiver. https://components.espressif.com/components/espressif/usb_host_uvc
+- Capture still images from a USB camera using the USB Host UVC Driver. https://components.espressif.com/components/espressif/usb_host_uvc
 - View still images over WiFi using the built-in HTTP server.
 - Post still images over WiFi using MQTT/HTTP.